michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 4. that thine alms may be in secret; and thy Father, who seeth in secret, shall recompense thee in openness.

-5. And when thou prayest, be not as the face-takers, who love to stand in the assemblies and at the corners of the streets to pray, that they may be seen of men;The sons of men. and truly I say to you that they receive their reward.
+5. And when thou prayest, be not as the face-takers, who love to stand in the assemblies and at the corners of the streets to pray, that they may be seen of men;

 6. But thou, when thou prayest, enter into thy secret chamber, and shut thy door, and pray to thy Father who is in secret; and thy Father, who seeth in secret, shall reward thee in openness.